sinus-x/rubbergoddess/docs/cogs/actress.md

 responses "uh oh"
 ```

+If the text contains `{mention}`, it will be replaced with author's tag.

 ### react edit (name)

 Mod only.
 Edit previously created reaction.
 Formatting is the same as for **react add**, no parameter is required.